-The good old reboot is a fix to many software problems and network issues.
-Turn off both router and modem (in case you have one) and wait for 30 seconds before restarting them again.
+The good old reboot forces the network devices to refresh their IP tables and reload the configuration files.
+Turn off both the router and the modem (in case you have one).
+Next, wait for 30 seconds before restarting them again.
 Additionally, you should also restart your PC to ensure things are clean.
 Once all the devices are reset, try connecting again to see if it works.

 2. Check Modem Lights

 There might be a problem with your internet connection instead of the devices connected.
 To confirm, check the “Internet light” on the router and make sure it’s working.
-Additionally, ensure there is no unusual behavior; such as extraordinary light flickering.
+Additionally, ensure there is no unusual extraordinary light flickering on the router.

 Ideally, the DSL lights should be ON or green in few cases, and the WiFi indicator lights should blink.
-If you are not sure how to check, contact your ISP(Internet service provider) customer care services.
-Confirm what’s wrong with the Internet and how much time will it take to fix the problem.
+If you are not sure how to check, contact your ISP’s customer care services and confirm the ongoing Internet issue and how much time will it take to fix the problem.

 Related: Find out who is stealing your WiFi